- Four-year lower level

 Special Needs Education

 In cases where an integrated class is set up in an Academic Secondary School, an average (based on the federal province) of five pupils with special education needs will be taught in one class.
 Pupils with special educational needs will be taught by teachers qualified to teach in an Academic Secondary School Lower Level, alongside specially trained personnel.
 They will normally follow the timetable of the relevant year group of the Academic Secondary School Lower Level, as long as that does not represent too great a challenge to the child.
 In the event that it is necessary to make any changes as a result of the special needs of an individual child or as a result of the special school timetable to be employed, this must be established on an individual basis by the school, in consultation with the school authorities.

 Educational and careers guidance

 In Years 3 and 4 of the Academic Secondary School, particular attention is given to pupils' further vocational career or educational pathways.
-This takes place in the context of "careers education".
+This takes place in the context of the obligatory subject "careers education".

 The next step:

 - After successfully completing the 4 years of the Academic Secondary School Lower Level, many pupils progress to the Academic Secondary School Upper Level (mostly at the same location).

 - They can however attend a School for Intermediate Vocational Education (BMS), a College for Higher Vocational Education (BHS), a Pre-vocational School (PVS), or take up an apprenticeship.
 Pupils who wish to take up an apprenticeship must first complete nine years of education, however, by attending the fifth year of the Academic Secondary School or a Pre-vocational School (Polytechnische Schule).